Vulcan and Vulcanoids, or The Planet That Never Was There But The Asteroids That Could Be

 The first search for the planet Vulcan began in 1611 after Christoph Scheimer saw a dark spot on the surface of the Sun.
 Mercury was not around that position at the time, so what could it be?
 Scientists now suspect he saw a sunspot but at the time, it was a big mystery.
 However, Mercury does occasionally transit in from of the Sun, and in the 1700’s scientists wanted to record them so that they could calculate solar system distances, with the Mercury-Sun distance as a reference, using trigonometry.
 However, predictions of the transits proved to be difficult with many scientists being off by as much as an hour!
 How could this happen?
 Slowly they began to realize that everything and not just the Sun pulls on Mercury courtesy of Newton’s gravity.
 With this in mind, long and tedious calculations were made to try to take these tugs into account, therefore getting an accurate Mercury orbit (Plait 35-6, Asimov).

 By the 1840’s, Urbain Le Verrier, known for his discovery of Neptune, noticed that some irregularities still existed in the orbit of Mercury.
 He found that something unaccounted for seemed to pull on it when Mercury was at perihelion, or its closest approach to the Sun.
+Plus, the orbit was still off by 1.28 seconds each year.
 Could a mystery planet exist?
-He called this postulated planet Vulcan after the god of the forge (for it would be a hot place) and began an immediate search (Plait 35-6, Asimov).
+He called this postulated planet Vulcan after the god of the forge (for it would be a hot place) and began an immediate search (Plait 35-6, Asimov, Weintraub 123).

-He got even more excited when astronomer Lescarbault reported a small dot passing in front of the Sun that was not Mercury or Venus in 1845.
-Le Verrier jumped on it and after reviewing the data he found that the object would be an average of 21 million miles from the Sun, would have a diameter of 2000 kilometers and a year of 19.7 days, and if similar in make-up to Mercury would be about 1/17 Mercury’s mass.
+He got even more excited when astronomer Lescarbault reported a small dot passing in front of the Sun that was not Mercury or Venus on March 26, 1859.
+Le Verrier jumped on it and after reviewing the data he found that if the object was similar in properties to Mercury, would be an average of 21 million miles from the Sun, would have a small diameter of 2600 kilometers and a year of 19.7 days, and if similar in make-up to Mercury would be about 1/17 Mercury’s mass.
 But Vulcan would also be at most about 8 degrees above/below the Sun, so viewing Vulcan could only happen at twilight.
-Also, it was not massive enough to account for Mercury’s movement so he thought maybe more asteroids were present also (Asimov).
+Also, it was not massive enough to account for Mercury’s movement so he thought maybe more asteroids were present also.
+Regardless, it wasn't the object Le Verrier was looking for (Asimov, Weintraub 124).

 Telescopes by Le Verrier’s time had gotten much better but no signs of a planet were found despite Simon Newcomb’s finding that Mercury’s orbit was found to be off by 0.104 seconds of arc, implying that something should be there.
-But we cannot blame Le Verrier’s reasoning.
-He was working with Newtonian gravity.
+However, those same calculations found that Le Verrier had some errors in his own work.
+But we cannot blame Le Verrier for any of his mistakes.
+He was working solely with Newtonian gravity.
 But we have Einstein’s relativity, and the mystery of the orbit was solved.
-As it turns out, Mercury is close enough to the Sun that it suffers frame dragging of the space-time fabric, a result of Einstein’s relativity, affecting its orbit when close to our star (Plait 36, Asimov).
+As it turns out, Mercury is close enough to the Sun that it suffers frame dragging of the space-time fabric, a result of Einstein’s relativity, affecting its orbit when close to our star (Plait 36, Asimov, Weintraub 127).

 But now the idea was planted in people’s minds.
 Could something be there?
 Or somethings?
 After all, Urbain said it was either a planet or some debris orbiting the Sun.
 Could there be tons of leftovers from the formation of the solar system between the Sun and Mercury, hidden from us by the intensity of the Sun?
 Other zones like between Mars and Jupiter and past Neptune are full of a group of objects, so why not this zone also?
 (Plait 35-6, Campbell 214)